AranaDeDoros/Chordal/README.md

 Cadd9
 ```
 ## TODO ##
-1. [ ] Work building progressions
+1. [x] Work building progressions (partial regular triad support)
-2. [ ] Print chords with their quality such as C, Cmaj7, Cm, etc.
+2. [x] Print chords with useful names such as C, Cmaj7, Cm, etc. (m,addN, susN work)
-3. [x] Represent addN chords.
-4. [ ] Ponder about the validations of the sharpen and flatten ops.
+3. [ ] Ponder about the validations of the sharpen and flatten ops.
-5. [ ] Somehow work out enharmonics.
+4. [ ] Somehow work out enharmonics.